google/flax/docs_nnx/guides/haiku_to_flax.rst

 In Haiku, it is possible to write the entire model as a single function by using the raw ``hk.{get,set}_{parameter,state}`` to define/access model parameters and states.
-It very common to write the top-level "Module" as a function instead.
+It is very common to write the top-level "Module" as a function instead.

 The Flax team recommends a more Module-centric approach that uses ``__call__`` to define the forward function.
 In Flax modules, the parameters and variables can